konman795/terminal-extension/README.md

 Node version handling will be added later.

-And for now... be on the right team at RV :)
+And for now... be on the right team at the right company :)

 ---